 The Delegate or designee and RMA employees are prohibited from making or authorizing separate, sequential, or component purchases to avoid the requirements of this policy.

 Sec.
 5.14.
 Signature Authority.
 106

 Sec.
 5.14.1.
-Only the Delegate or designee may execute contracts or other written legal agreements that obligate RMA to disburse funds for the receipt of goods and/or services with a cost or value of less than the acquisition threshold.
+Only the Board of Directors may execute contracts or other written legal agreements that obligate RMA to disburse funds for the receipt of goods and/or services